Dutch Oven Baked Risotto

 Is there anything better than a warm bowl of creamy risotto?
 How about a creamy risotto that doesn’t require constant stirring?
-I’m partnering with Holland House Cooking Wine for this recipe and it’s the perfect addition to this creamy risotto.
+This Dutch Oven Risotto is baked in the oven for an easy meal!

 Let’s be honest, I’m lazy.
 As much as I love risotto, I can’t stand spending the whole evening at the stove, stirring and stirring.
 So I started testing other methods for an easier risotto and I landed on this Dutch Oven Baked Risotto that is perfect.

 I know the holiday season calls for comfort food and entertaining so this no-stir risotto is an easy way to prepare dinner for a crowd without being stuck at the stove!
-Holland House Cooking Wines’ bold boosts of flavor can elevate any dish whether it’s a weeknight family dinner or food for a crowd!
+It’s a delicious weeknight family dinner or food for a crowd!

 - Use a Dutch oven, which can easily be transferred from the stovetop to the oven.